ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 * Maintaining a limited base size.
 Should help make it fit on the table if players can't for example, play a 1 row x 24 columns grid of cards as opposed to a 4 row * 6 columns grid of cards
 * Sticking with cards.
 Affordable.
 Can fit more information on them.
 Can present art on them
 * Maintaining a tech tree
+* Being able to hit and run with ranged units
+* Ability to play different playstyles
+  * Rushing
+  * Booming
+  * Turtling

 ### On what I wanted to remove from the AoE ECG
 * Buildings are what creates land and what explores it
 * Blindly drawing cards from a deck
 * Pre-game deck-building

+### On what I observed Age of Empires II had but the ECG did not have
+* Ability to garrison troops inside of buildings like towers or castles
+  * For protection
+  * For healing
+  * For dealing more damage inside of the building
+* Chance for animal lures to be unsuccessful
+* Defender advantage due to closer production buildings
+* Resource depletion.
+Resources close to you run out first so forced to gain control over other positions of the map that are closer to the enemy for your resources
+* Need for scouting
+  * To find where your opponent is
+  * To work out what strategy your opponent is going for
+  * To work out what armies are coming towards your base and from where
+* Need to reseed farms
+* Randomly generated maps
+* Civilizations faring better on some maps than others
+* Inverted pyramid of interesting decisions.
+The player had to make only a few decisions at first but the number grows
+* Race to secure strategically valuable positions on the map
+* Sending villagers forward
+  * E.g. To make offensive structures like towers
+  * E.g. To make military production buildings
+  * E.g. To fight with them (in case Sappers is researched)
+  * E.g. To repair buildings and siege units
+* Well-integrated team-play
+  * Need to coordinate with teammates
+    * E.g. For trade
+    * E.g. For what unit composition to make
+    * E.g. For fighting together
+    * E.g. For what civilizations to pick

 ### On what I thought wouldn't be best for the AoE ECG
 * Cards as resources